 Print out your Shift Emergency Kit document and/or save it to a USB key or external drive

-In the event that you do not have access to your emergency kit to unlock your vault, it is highly recommended that you wait until you have access to your emergency kit again to prevent the destruction of your vault.
+In the event that you do not have access to your vault password to unlock your vault, it is highly recommended that you wait until you have access to it on your Emergency Kit to prevent the destruction of your vault.